LiamChapman/Router/README.md

 ## How to include this in your project

-I'm hoping to at some point package this up for something like composer.
-But in the mean time to get started I recommend in your own bepoke project autoload this and instatiate it inside a boot/setup/config file.
+This is now available on packagist so you can include this with composer the vendor/package name is "liam-chapman/router".
+Alternatively to get started you can place it in your own bepoke project autoloader this and instatiate it inside a boot/setup/config file.

 So for instance if you have an index.php file, which your requests get routed to; you might have a separate routes file to keep your project clean.